wp-plugins/ewww-image-optimizer/readme.txt

 * Bulk restoration of converted images

 = 1.7.0 =
-* added ability to optimize specified folders within your wordpress install
+* added: ability to optimize specified folders within your wordpress install
-* option to optimize on a schedule for images that cannot be automatically optimized on upload (buddypress, symposium, metaslider, user-specified folders)
+* added: option to optimize on a schedule for images that cannot be automatically optimized on upload (buddypress, symposium, metaslider, user-specified folders)
-* WP Symposium support via 'Optimize More' in Tools menu
+* added: WP Symposium support via 'Optimize More' in Tools menu
+* added: BuddyPress Activity Plus support via 'Optimize More'
 * fixed: unnecessary check for 'file' field in attachment metadata
 * fixed: blog-level settings not displayed when activated at the blog-level on multi-site
-* Any plugin that uses wp_image_editor (GD, Imagick, and Gmagick implementations) will be auto-optimized on upload
+* added: Any plugin that uses wp_image_editor (GD, Imagick, and Gmagick implementations) will be auto-optimized on upload
 * fixed: Optimize More will crash if one of the standard folders does not exist (e.g.: buddypress avatar folders)
-* filenames are escaped to prevent potential crashes and security risks
+* fixed: filenames are escaped to prevent potential crashes and security risks
 * fixed: temporary jpgs are checked to be sure they exist to avoid warnings
 * fixed: prevent warnings on bulk optimize due to empty arrays
 * fixed: don't check permissions until after we know file exists